Simon Katz's CV

 I've been using Clojure professionally since 2013 and in my spare time since 2011.
 I have a good knowledge of functional programming principles and of Clojure's take on functional programming.

-I'm familiar with Clojure libraries including tools.namespace, Component, Integrant, Mount, Midje, clojure.spec, Schema, Compojure, Ring, clj-http, HTTP Kit, Hiccup, Cheshire, core.async, Yesql, HugSQL, and Jackdaw.
+I'm familiar with Clojure libraries including tools.namespace, Component, Integrant, Mount, Midje, clojure.spec, Schema, Malli, Compojure, Ring, clj-http, HTTP Kit, Hiccup, Cheshire, core.async, Yesql and HugSQL.

 For ClojureScript, I've used Reagent, Figwheel, and shadow-cljs.